yusufSLCN/GEWA/README.md

 In this repository, we implemented 3 methods for object grasping using point clouds.
 PointPairNet, ApproachNet and EdgeGraspNet:

-1) PointPairNet<b/>
+1) PointPairNet<br>
 PointPairNet is a method that we developed.
-It classifies graspable edges between the point pairs on the point cloud.
-It uses the edge embedding to predict grasp poses for different objects.
+It classifies graspable edges between the point pairs on the point cloud and uses the edge embedding to predict grasp poses for different objects.

 ![PointPairNet_full](PointPairNet_full.png)